 – Bread going stale?
 Cut into cubes, mix it up with some melted butter and dried Italian seasonings, spread onto baking sheet and bake at 350º F. until you have crispy croutons.

 – It’s happened to all of us: we’ve cut up apples for the kids to eat and now they’re turning brown and nobody will eat them.
 My secret?
 Sprinkle them with a little cinnamon sugar!
 It hides that other brown they refuse to eat, they think they’re getting a special treat; you get them to eat fruit and not waste food.

 After following these steps, there is very little food wasted at our house.
 If ever there is some that needs to be tossed, we are sure to put it in the compost bin along with all the other kitchen scraps.

 I read recently that the U.N.
-Food and Agriculture Organization estimates that 1.3 billion tons of food are wasted annually.
+Food and Agriculture Organization estimates that one third of the food produced in the world for human consumption every year — approximately 1.3 billion tons — gets lost or wasted.
 Additionally, The Barilla Center for Food & Nutrition says that the amount of food wasted in the United States exceeds that of the United Kingdom, Italy, Sweden, France and Germany combined.
 I like to think that by following the steps I’ve listed here my family not only saves money on our grocery bill but also helps us from contributing to those statistics.

 Do you have any great tips to avoid food waste?
 Tell us in the comments below!